 That’s because auto insurance companies consider drivers with a history of accidents to be much more likely to get into a future scrape, creating pesky insurance claims that the insurance company must then pay out.

 For a lightning-speed look at how much your car insurance may cost, check out Insurify’s handy quotes calculator below.

 Keep in mind that this calculator lacks some of the personalization and customization of a full quote comparison experience.
 To get a more detailed quote list, you can compare free quotes and score potential auto insurance discounts with Insurify .

 Due to different regulations and driving conditions, car insurance costs can vary widely from state to state.

-The most expensive state to insure your car is The Wolverine State, Michigan, with an average monthly premium of $479––over four times that of Hawaii.
-(Though we have reason to believe drivers should be seeing more affordable car insurance quotes in 2020.)
+The most expensive state to insure your car is The Wolverine State, Michigan, with an average monthly premium of $479––over four times that of Hawaii .
+(Though drivers should have begun to see more affordable car insurance quotes in 2020.)

-Check out average monthly car insurance rates in your state using our interactive map below.
+Check out average monthly car insurance rates in your state using our heat map below.

 You now know a bit more about car insurance quotes and how their cost can vary from driver to driver.
 But what’s the best way to find free car insurance quotes for you?

 The most traditional method of getting an insurance quote is to speak to an insurance agent in person.

 There are two primary types of insurance agents : captive agents , who work for one specific insurance company , like GEICO or Progressive, and independent insurance agents or brokers , who work with multiple insurers .